IamDaedalus/alx-system_engineering-devops/0x00-shell_basics/README.md

 100. this moves every file starting with an uppercase letter to a directory
 101. this deletes every file ending with a ~
 102. this creates directories recursively
+103. this lists all files and directories comma seperated and with indicators